Human rights & Audi: Taking action instead of looking the other way

 What are the focal points of your work at the moment?

-Patnaik: We’re currently preparing a uniform human rights strategy.
-For this purpose, we’re also drawing on the valuable work that is already being done within the company, such as the identification and assessment of risks, the S-Rating – in other words, the sustainability rating for supplier companies – and the supply chain grievance mechanism, along with the resulting measures in the subsidiaries of the Audi Group.
-We are taking this solid foundation and developing it further on the basis of current and future legal requirements.
+This change of perspective is a central pillar of our Audi human rights strategy – along with effectiveness and honesty.
+The strategy is based on the valuable work that was already done within the company before the LkSG came into effect, such as the identification and assessment of risks, the S-Rating – in other words, the sustainability rating for supplier companies – and the Supply Chain Grievance Mechanism, along with the resulting measures in the subsidiaries of the Audi Group.
+On this solid foundation, we are preparing for future legal requirements.
 And we’re enhancing our processes so that we can identify and resolve conflicting goals at an early stage based on a realistic view.

-Daniel Patnaik brings more than 20 years of international experience as a company lawyer for Audi and Volkswagen to the role of Human Rights Officer.
+Daniel Patnaik brings more than 25 years of international experience as a company lawyer for Audi and Volkswagen to the role of Human Rights Officer.
 He reports directly to the Audi Board of Management.
-By creating the position of Human Rights Officer, Audi is reinforcing the company’s alignment with the ESG criteria.

-The complex, multi-layered nature of our supply chains means that we need to use the right tools for each risk and each problem – or to develop them in the first place.
+The complex, multi-layered nature of our supply chains means that we need to use the right tools for each risk and each problem.
+This is what the CSDDD calls for.
 Only then can we act appropriately at all stages of the value chain.
-This is a major challenge, but it also shows just how much positive influence our brand group is able to exert: For some time now, we have required our approximately 14,000 direct suppliers in more than 60 countries to accept our Code of Conduct for Business Partners and to pass it on to any subcontractors.
+This is a major challenge, but it also shows just how much positive influence our brand group is able to exert: For some time now, we have required more than 12,300 direct suppliers in 59 countries to accept our Code of Conduct for Business Partners and to pass it on to any subcontractors.

 It goes without saying that we are committed to respecting and observing human rights and to taking as much responsibility as we possibly can.